RonSoloM/FraudGuard-AI-Assistant-/README.md

 ## 🙏 Acknowledgments

-- Mistral AI for the AI model
+- Phi-2 AI for the AI model
 - spaCy for NLP capabilities
 - ttkbootstrap for the modern UI components